Exasol on AWS

 Exasol on AWS is available through the AWS Marketplace in two variants, depending on how you want to license it.

-The Pay As You Go (PayG) version is the default version used in the deployment templates.
-If you are not sure which version to choose from, then it is recommended to go with the PayG version.
+The PAYG option is the default option in the deployment templates.
+If you are not sure which version to choose from, then it is recommended to go with the PAYG option.

 Exasol recommends the following cloud-specific configurations:

 - Instance families: For Exasol 6.2, and Exasol 6.1 releases, m5, r5, and c5 are recommended.
 For Exasol 6.0 release, m4 and r4 are recommended.

 - Storage: Instance-integrated hard drives (ephemeral storage) and EBS volumes are supported for data storage.
 In production environments, use EBS drives, as these provide maximum reliability and durability.
 For EBS type we recommend using at least General Purpose SSD (gp2) volumes.
 For data backup and restore as well as data import and export, S3 storage is recommended.

 - Memory: Minimum main memory size recommended is 16GiB

 We recommend setting up Exasol as a cluster.
 This offers the following advantages:

 - Scalability: easily scale out a cluster by adding additional nodes to process more data and to serve more concurrent users.

 - High availability: When a node fails the system automatically tries to repair this node or includes a standby node into the system (if a standby node was configured).